Did you know you can claim tax depreciation on any property you operate as an Airbnb?

 More than $13k in tax depreciation up for grabs!

-The property: Newly renovated, 1-bedroom Airbnb apartment in trendy Potts Point.
+The property: Newly renovated, new appliances and new furniture installed at 1-bedroom Airbnb apartment in trendy Potts Point.
 One bathroom, three beds.
 Accommodates three people.
 2km to the Sydney CBD.
 Minimum seven-night stay.

 The story: When one of our senior tax depreciation specialists was looking for some Airbnb accommodation for his sister and her husband in Sydney recently, he stumbled across this trendy apartment in Potts Point.
 Out of interest, Alex calculated the depreciation deductions its owner could be claiming.